Korean, Edit

 ○ 2nd.
 The three-dimensional structure of antithrombin changes

 ○ 3rd.
-Heparin and antithrombin conjugates irreversibly bind thrombin
+Heparin and antithrombin conjugates irreversibly bind to thrombin

 ○ 4th.
-When antithrombin binds to thrombin, heparin loses its binding capacity
+When antithrombin binds to thrombin, its binding affinity for heparin decreases, causing it to dissociate.

 ○ 5th.
 Heparin is recycled and combined with another antithrombin